-If the relevant sample data is not already available in the list, it should first be imported by drag and drop of the relevant FASTQ files to the "Drop files to import here" area next to the Start Analysis button.
+To manually import a sample, drag and drop the relevant FASTQ file to the "Drop files to import here" in area next to the Start Analysis button in the Analyses page.
 Importing starts immediately, but FASTQ files can be large and the import might take a while to complete.
-Once data import has completed, the sample is available for manual start of analysis.